jaybee-117/Image_Processing/Histogram/README.md

 $ make
 `

-The `CMakeLists.txt` has been pre-configured assuming OpenCV hass been made in `~/opencv`.
+The `CMakeLists.txt` has been pre-configured assuming OpenCV has been made in `~/opencv`.
 If OpenCV has been made into another folder find the `/lib/cmake/opencv4` subfolder of the installation directory and place it in `SET(OpenCV_DIR <../lib/cmake/opencv4>)` of `CMakeLists.txt`<br>
 Run the executeable using:
 `./Histogram_Equalisation_Matching`